UKPLab/sentence-transformers/README.md

 These models were fine-tuned on triplets generated from Wikipedia sections.
 These models work well if fine-grained clustering of sentences on a similar topic is required.
 For more details, see: [wikipedia-sections-models.md](docs/pretrained-models/wikipedia-sections-models.md).
 - **bert-base-wikipedia-sections-mean-tokens**: 80.42% accuracy on Wikipedia sections test set.

+### Multilingual Models
+The following models can be used for languages other than English.
+The vector spaces for the included languages are aligned, i.e., two sentences are mapped to the same point in vector space independent of the language.
+The models can be used for cross-lingual tasks.
+For more details see [multilingual-models.md](docs/pretrained-models/multilingual-models.md).

+- **distiluse-base-multilingual-cased**: Supported languages: Arabic, Chinese, Dutch, English, French, German,  Italian, Korean, Polish, Portuguese, Russian, Spanish, Turkish.
+Performance on STS2017: 79.80